Get insider access

 Additional Controls Voice Assistant

 These headphones have good controls that are responsive and easy to use.
-Overall, the layout and range of commands are similar to the Sony WH-1000XM4 Wireless.
+Overall, the layout and range of commands are similar to those of the Sony WH-1000XM4 Wireless.
 They have a touch-sensitive surface on the right ear cup and two physical buttons on the left ear cup.
 It can take a couple of swipes to reach the desired volume if you don't want to use the swipe-and-hold function.
-There are also beeps and voice prompts for a couple of commands, but there are fewer overall voice prompts compared to older Sony products.
+There are also beeps and voice prompts for a couple of commands, but there are fewer unique voice prompts compared to older Sony products.

 On the left ear cup: